openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/03-streaming-data-from-database.md

 2020-11-19 22:44:19,819 INFO Creating thread debezium-mysqlconnector-dbserver-mysql-binlog-client (io.debezium.util.Threads) [blc-mysql.default.svc:3306]
 2020-11-19 22:44:19,823 INFO Keepalive thread is running (io.debezium.connector.mysql.BinlogReader) [task-thread-debezium-connector-0]
 ```

-> You should be able to notice the line that says that you are not connected to `mysql.default.svc:3306`.
-Output formatted for the sake of readability
+>The preceding output is formatted to improve readability

+Notice that a line about midway through the preceding example states `Connected to mysql.default.svc:3306`.

-Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.
+Enter <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the process.

 `^C`{{execute ctrl-seq}}

 ### Inspect KafkaTopics

-Now Kafka topics are created when the connector starts to capture database changes.

-Those topics could be listed using command:
+Now that the database is connected, as changes are committed to the database, Debezium emits change event messages to Kafka topics.

+To see a list of the topics that Debezium creates, enter the following command:

 ``oc get kafkatopics``{{execute interrupt}}

-This should show you the topics corresponding to the database tables:
+The preceding command shows us the topics that correspond to tables in the database:

 ```bash
 NAME                                                                                   PARTITIONS   REPLICATION FACTOR